 Andrew Fairley AM, Deputy Chair

 Andrew is a commercial and equity lawyer at Hall & Wilcox.
-He is Chair of Equip super, a $15.5 billion industry super fund and a director of Qualitas Securities Pty Ltd and Golden Age Capital Pty Ltd. He is on the Board of The Australian Financial Complaints Authority, and is the former Deputy Chair of Tourism Australia.
+He is Chair of Equipsuper, a $16 billion industry super fund.
+He is on the Board of The Australian Financial Complaints Authority, Qualitas Securities Pty Ltd, and is the former Chair of Parks Victoria and Deputy Chair of Tourism Australia.
 He has a deep involvement in the Philanthropic sector both as advisor and a trustee.
 He Chairs the Sir Andrew Fairley Foundation, the Foundation for Alcohol Research and Education and is Deputy Chair of the Greater Shepparton Foundation.
-He was previously the Chair of the Luke Batty Foundation.
-Andrew is the Consul General for Finland in Victoria and the owner and operator of Yarra Valley Cherries, a premium cherry orchard in the Yarra Valley .
+Andrew is the Consul General for Finland in Victoria and the owner and operator of Yarra Valley Cherries, a premium cherry orchard in the Yarra Valley.

 Dr Janet Stanley, Director

 Janet is Principal Research Fellow, Urban Social Resilience, at the Faculty of Architecture, Building and Planning, University of Melbourne and a Director of Stanley and Co., consultants in sustainable policy.
 Janet focuses on the interface between social, environmental and economic issues in climate change and sustainability, across policy, systems design and at community levels, particularly focusing on sustainability issues for people experiencing social disadvantage and exclusion.
 Working with the three levels of government, NGOs and the business sector, Janet’s research encompasses child protection, transport planning, climate change, arson and wellbeing.
 Janet and her family are long term residents of Red Hill on the Mornington Peninsula.